 However, FBA charges a fee for just about everything you can think of.
 Not all sellers have the profit margins to afford it.
 The fees are even higher if you use FBA for orders that don’t originate from the Amazon marketplace, known as Multi-Channel Fulfillment (MCF), meaning that many sellers still need to find a returns solution for non-Amazon orders.

-Also watch out for FBA Export fees (only accessible with an Amazon Seller Central login) if you are using FBA to sell directly across borders, as opposed to within the same country as the FBA warehouse.
+Also watch out for FBA Export fees if you are using FBA to sell directly across borders, as opposed to within the same country as the FBA warehouse.